craiga/craiga/cv.markdown

 ### Crew Studio (Sep&nbsp;'21–now)

-[Crew Studio](https://www.crewstudio.co/) are a digital agency who work with a broad range of companies.
+[Crew Studio](https://www.crewstudio.co/) are a London-based digital agency who work with a broad range of companies.

 I'm helping them build a warehouse system for [Reskinned](https://www.reskinned.clothing/), a program encouraging clothing reuse and recyling.
 The Reskinned warehouse system integrates directly with eBay and other retail platforms.
 It's built using Django, Heroku and GitHub actions.